-Coast Guard Command has signed an agreement on cooperation for border security with coastal states (Bulgaria, Georgia, Romania, Russian Federation and Ukraine) of the Black Sea.
-Pursuant to this agreement, the parties will prevent trafficking of narcotic drugs and their derivatives, ammunition, explosives, poisonous and radioactive substances, oil smuggling, illegal migration.
-This agreement will further enhance relations between parties and will be conducive for the prevention of proliferation of weapons of mass destruction which is crucial in the fight against terrorism.
-This agreement is stil on the agenda of Turkish Grand National Assembly (TGNA).
+Coast Guard Command has signed an agreement on the cooperation in border security with Black Sea littoral states (Bulgaria, Georgia, Romania, Russian Federation and Ukraine).
+Pursuant to this agreement, the parties will prevent trafficking of narcotic drugs and their derivatives, ammunition, explosives, poisonous and radioactive substances, oil smuggling, managing irregular migration.
+This agreement will further enhance relations between parties and will be conducive to the prevention of proliferation of weapons of mass destruction which is crucial counter-terrorism.
+This agreement is still on the agenda of the Grand National Assembly of Turkey (GNAT).

-Furthermore, the exchange of information via secure internet environment with the Black Sea coastal states which are instrumental to prevent illegal migration and enhance fight against organized crime has been achieved.
-Establishing a similar system with other neighbouring States, including Greece, is aimed.
+Furthermore, the exchange of information via secure internet environment with the Black Sea littoral states, which are instrumental in managing irregular migration and combatting organized crime has been achieved.
+Establishing a similar system with other neighbouring States is aimed.